wardcapp/adyen-magento/README.md

 Magento
 =======

-This is the Adyen Payment plugin for Magento 1.x.
+This is the Adyen Payment plugin for Magento.
-The plugin supports the Magento Community and Enterprise edition.
+The plugin supports the Magento Community (version 1.8 and higher) and Enterprise edition (version 1.13 and higher).

 For Magento 2.x please use the following plugin: [https://github.com/Adyen/adyen-magento2](https://github.com/Adyen/adyen-magento2)